CederGroupHub/MaterialParser/README.md

                  is_abbreviation: <bool> material is similar to abbreviation
                  fraction_vars: <dict> elements fraction variables and their values
                  elements_vars: <dict> elements variables and their values
-                 composition: <dict> compound constitute of the material: its composition (element: fraction) and fraction of compound)
+                 composition: <dict> compound constitute of the material: composition (element: fraction) and fraction of compound)
      ```